 I am a Danish researcher with a background in Molecular Biomedicine.
 In 2014 I was enrolled as an industrial PhD student at Novo Nordisk A/S and University of Copenhagen.
 The main focus of my PhD project was to investigate the role of fibrinolysis in the bleeding disorder haemophilia A. As part of my education I was offered to work as a visiting scientist for one year in the laboratory of Matthew J. Flick at Cincinnati Children's, who is a world-leader on knockout mouse models relevant to coagulation and fibrinolysis research.
 During my stay I learned several new techniques, increased my scientific knowledge, improved my scientific writing skills, and obtained results that was pivotal for my research, and helped me obtained my PhD degree in 2018.
 While at Cincinnati Children's, I also made several helpful connections with both researchers in CBDI and International Specialists in the Global Health Center that has been very helpful in my pursuit to continue my scientific career.

 J1 research intern in Immunobiology from Medellin, Columbia

 At the Divanovic Lab in the Division of Immunobiology in Cincinnati Children’s Hospital Medical Center I worked for almost the first semester of 2020.
 I examined the role of obesity-driven modifications and other mutations in male reproductive health in experimental models, specifically I quantified the essential parameters of the epididymal sperm quality, including motility, count and morphology.
-The experience at the CCHMC was incredible and greatly strengthened my research skills.
+The experience at Cincinnati Children's was incredible and greatly strengthened my research skills.